fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Do not worry too much about the <i>compilerOptions</i> selected here, they will be under closer inspection on part 2.
+Do not worry too much about the <i>compilerOptions</i> selected here, they will be under closer inspection later on.

 The explanations for each of the field can be found from TypeScript documentation or the really handy although beta-stage [tsconfig page](https://www.typescriptlang.org/v2/en/tsconfig) or in a little worse format in the tsconfig [schema definition](http://json.schemastore.org/tsconfig).